nichbar/Ulmaridae/README.md

 1. Check the troubleshooting section above
 2. Review logs by enabling in-memory logging in the app
 3. Open an issue on the repository

----

-**Note**: This wrapper is designed for ARM AND ARM64 Android devices and has been tested on modern Android smartphones and tablets.
-The bundled binary is optimized for ARM and ARM64 architecture, which covers the vast majority of contemporary Android devices.
-Root access is optional but recommended for full functionality.